wso2/docs-is/en/docs/learn/configuring-claims-for-a-service-provider.md

 that the Identity Server sends this claim to the service provider if the requested claim value is available.
-However, the user will not be prompted to enter the values if the Requested Claim values cannot be provided by the identity Provider.
+However, the user will not be prompted to enter the values if the Requested Claim values cannot be provided by the identity provider.
 Requested Claims are useful particularly in cases where there are hundreds of claims and only specific ones need to be sent to the service provider.